MLB roundup: Astros bash 7 homers, hammer A's | Devdiscourse

 Mets 3, Diamondbacks 1 Pete Alonso hit two solo shots to as he continues his chase of baseball's single-season rookie home run record, and New York beat visiting Arizona in the opener of a pivotal four-game series.

-The Mets, who began the day four games behind the Chicago Cubs in the race for the second National League wild card, snapped a two-game losing streak.
-The Diamondbacks, who entered Monday 1 1/2 games back of the Cubs, lost their second straight and fell for just the third time in 14 games.
+The Mets, who remained four games behind the Chicago Cubs in the race for the second National League wild card, snapped a two-game losing streak.
+The Diamondbacks, who fell to 2 1/2 games back of the Cubs, lost their second straight and fell for just the third time in 14 games.
 Alonso gave the Mets a quick lead with a homer in the first and provided their final run in the fifth.
 The two homers give him a major-league-leading 47, five shy of the rookie record set by the Yankees' Aaron Judge in 2017.

 Braves 7, Phillies 2 Ronald Acuna Jr. and Josh Donaldson homered to lift visiting Atlanta past Philadelphia in the opener of a four-game series.

 Acuna also walked twice and scored three runs while Dansby Swanson had a hit, a run and two walks for Atlanta.
 Freddie Freeman ripped three hits and Ozzie Albies had two hits for the Braves, who have won 10 of 11.
 Braves starter Mike Foltynewicz (6-5) allowed three hits and one run in seven innings.
 He struck out seven and walked none.
-Corey Dickerson and Cesar Hernandez homered for the Phillies, who entered the day two games behind the Cubs in the NL wild-card race.
+Corey Dickerson and Cesar Hernandez homered for the Phillies, who slipped to three games behind the Cubs in the NL wild-card race.

 Brewers 8, Marlins 3 Rookie Trent Grisham belted a career-high five hits, and hometown hero Yasmani Grandal smashed a two-run homer to lead Milwaukee over host Miami.